How to Browse Anonymously with Multilogin?

 What actually happens when you open a private window?

-• Your IP stays the same, exposing your real location.
+• Your IP stays the same, exposing your real location

-• Your browser fingerprint doesn’t change — same fonts, same resolution, same system info.
+• Your browser fingerprint doesn’t change, same fonts, same resolution, same system info

-• Trackers and scripts keep collecting data in real time.
+• Trackers and scripts keep collecting data in real time

-• Network-level monitoring still logs what you visit.
+• Network-level monitoring still logs what you visit

 Final verdict

-Bottom line: if you want to know how to browse anonymously at work or scale, use a tool that controls fingerprints, IPs, and profile data together — Multilogin does that, and the €1.99 trial is the fastest way to see it in action.
+Bottom line: browsing anonymously at scale takes a setup that controls fingerprints, IPs, and profile data together, across both browser and mobile.
+Multilogin does exactly that, and the $2, 3-day trial is the fastest way to see it in action.

 FAQs about how to browse anonymously